Mainframe migration is appealing for an obvious reason: it can save a lot of money. But migrating itself isn't

 At some point in your IT management career you'll almost certainly need to manage a migration from one operating system or product to another.
 This migration can involve a server operating system such as migrating from Novell NetWare to Windows Server 2003 or a line-of-business application like moving your corporate e-mail system from Lotus Notes to Microsoft Exchange.
 When confronted with the need to perform any type of large-scale migration, there are a number of key questions that you'll need to ask yourself to prepare for the migration.

-mainframe -- is it right for you?
+Linux on the mainframe -- is it right for you?

 Moving to Linux can make a lot of sense, not to mention save a few dollars, provided you meet a few criteria.

-precautions when upgrading COBOL and CICS
+Most important precautions when upgrading COBOL and CICS

 Upgrading COBOL and CICS?
 Our experts will outline the necessary steps to ensure your upgrade goes smoothly.

-business case for Linux adoption
+Building a business case for Linux adoption

 Making the business case for Linux isn't rocket science, but there's no one magic formula that's going to work for everyone, either.
 It's got as much to do with knowing your organization -- the key issues and problems and why you're considering adopting open source to begin with -- as it does with systems, upgrades, personnel and other costs.

-from the mainframe: Can do, but no, thanks
+Migration from the mainframe: Can do, but no, thanks

 For the last fifteen years, some commentators have predicted the demise of the mainframe, as customers move away from mainframes to Wintel or Linux/Unix platform; and for fifteen years, for very good reasons, mainframe users have failed to do so.